nf-core/website/markdown/usage/troubleshooting.md

 > :warning: if you do this, and do not plan to fix the run make sure to delete the output folder.
 Otherwise you may end up a lot of large intermediate files being left!
 You can clean a Nextflow run of all intermediate files with `nextflow clean -f -k` or delete the `work/` directory.

-### I specified a step of a pipeline to run and it wasn't executed
+### A step of a pipeline wasn't executed

 Possible options:

-1. Check there if you have a typo in the parameter name.
+1. If an optional step, check for a typo in the parameter name.
 Nextflow _does not_ check for this
 2. Check that an upstream step/process was turned on (if a step/process requires the output of an earlier process, it will not be activated unless it receives the output of that process)

 ## My pipeline update doesn't seem to do anything